 In this paper we use conceptual, methodological and theoretical tools from Science and Technology Studies (STS) to understand the interplay between medicine and religion in the debate over BD in Israel.
 Specifically, we will delve into contemporary practices, historical records and the actors’ own voices in the Israeli debate over BD to examine the relations between medical and religious definitions of death.
 Case studies are known to be particularly useful not only to refine theory but also to challenge universal claims, some of which play pivotal roles in contemporary disciplines (Beaulieu et al. 2007; Wyatt and Balmer 2007).
 It is thus through in-depth consideration of this one “story” that we problematize a neat view of the “cultures of knowledge” involved in such highly contentious debates and introduce the ways in which religious and lay epistemology both interlace with technological authoritativeness.

 The BD debate in Israel introduces highly sophisticated religious thought and authoritative medical expertise.
-At focus are the religious acceptance and rejection of BD by a technologically-savvy group of rabbis whose religious doctrine –along with a particular form of religious reasoning- is used to support the truth claims made from the scientific community (BD is death) but challenge the ways in which they are made credible (instrumental rather than clinical).
+At focus are the religious reaction to BD by a technologically-savvy group of rabbis whose religious doctrine –along with a particular form of religious reasoning- is used to support the truth claims made from the scientific community (BD is death) but challenge the ways in which they are made credible (instrumental rather than clinical).
 In our case, BD as “true” death is made religiously viable with the very use of technological apparatus and scientific rhetoric that stand at the heart of the scientific ethos.

 For this study, we conducted interviews with key figures involved in the BD debate in Israel.
-We heard the perspectives of officials in the Israeli Ministry of Health, hospitals' mangers, rabbis, organ transplant surgeons, religious and secular ethicists.
-We have also read the protocols of the Israeli Parliament committee that discussed the debate and scan secular and orthodox press publications on the subject.
+We heard the perspectives of officials in the Israeli Ministry of Health, hospital mangers, rabbis, organ transplant surgeons, religious and secular ethicists.
+The interviews took place in 2014 in Jerusalem and Tel Aviv.We have also read the protocols of the Israeli Parliament committee that discussed from 2003 to 2008 the BD debate in preparation for its legal solution. and scan secular and orthodox press publications on the subject.
 We studied the intricate ways and more or less unique circumstances in which actors self-defined as belonging to the camp of orthodox religion, readily disentangle from their assigned monothetic associations with homogeneous sets of epistemologies, methodologies, and regimes of truth, challenged the medical concept of BD.
 We unfold the story of the struggle in Israel over the last minute of life in order to learn more about the ways science, technology and religion are intertwined in the concept of death.

 Background

 The introduction of respiratory machines in the 1950s may have saved the lives of many, but in doing so it challenged the notion of death itself.
 This development endowed “machines” with the power to intervene in the natural course of death and form a unique creature: a live body with a “dead” brain.
 In nature, such an organism would not have survived beyond mere minutes.
-The decay of the brain would have inevitably destroyed breathing capacities, furthering a process of de-oxygenization and again, further deterioration of all organ function until death predictably ensued.
+The decay of the brain would have inevitably destroyed breathing capacities, furthering a process of de-oxygenization and again, further deterioration of all organ functioning ceased.
 When respiratory machines are allowed in the loop, the cycle no longer remains as vicious as nature would have it.
 The brain itself may deteriorate into inactive tissue, while mechanical breathing sustains the functions of many physiological properties of the body.
 Questions remain as to the status of such an “entity,” whether person, body, corpse or undefined living organism.